domocrosby/slackBaby2/README.md

 - to push to staging use "npm run stage-git"

 TODO
-- setup mongo on staging
-- Setup mongoDB in scripts as if it is the default option
 - test setup in new doc
 - Do some interesting stuff
 -